isaracorp/Toolkit-Artifacts/README.md

 See individual `README.md` files inside the directories for details.

+### Additional Files

 The ePub version of L. M. Montgomery's
 [Anne of Green Gables](https://www.gutenberg.org/ebooks/45) in `anne-of-green-gables.epub` was used as a data source any time a message was required (for signatures, as an input to symmetrical cryptography, etc.).

+`aead-chacha20.aad` is additional authenticated data used for the AEAD ChaCha20 Poly1305 artifacts, specified with `--aad` in the AEAD samples.

+`chacha20.key` is a 256-bit key used to encrypt the ChaCha20 artifacts (including the AEAD ChaCha20 Poly1305 artifacts).

+`chacha20.nonce` is a 96-bit nonce used to encrypt the ChaCha20 artifacts (including the AEAD ChaCha20 Poly1305 artifacts).

+### Artifact Generation

+* AEAD ChaCha20 Poly1305 - `anne-of-green-gables.epub` encrypted using
+  `chacha20.key`, the `chacha20.nonce`, and `aead-chacha20.aad` as additional
+  authenticated data.
+* ChaCha20 - `anne-of-green-gables.epub` encrypted using `chacha20.key`, the
+  `chacha20.nonce`, and starting an initial counter of 0.

 ## Known Issues